aws/sagemaker-python-sdk/src/sagemaker/rl/README.rst

 SageMaker Reinforcement Learning Estimators
 ===========================================

-With Reinforcement Learning Estimators, you can train reinforcement learning models on Amazon SageMaker.
+With Reinforcement Learning (RL) Estimators, you can train reinforcement learning models on Amazon SageMaker.

 Supported versions of Coach: ``0.10.1`` with TensorFlow, ``0.11.0`` with TensorFlow or MXNet.
 For more information about Coach, see https://github.com/NervanaSystems/coach